simon-ritchie/apysc/docs_src/source/timer_reset.md

 def on_first_timer_complete(
         e: ap.TimerEvent, options: _TimerOptions) -> None:
     """
-    The handler would be called when the first timer is complete.
+    The handler that the first-timer calls when completed.

     Parameters
     ----------